 Nate Weis Visits The Oak Cooperage

-Just before Christmas, a group of Silver Oak employees, representing accounting, hospitality and winemaking, joined Silver Oak General Manager Tony LeBlanc to visit The Oak Cooperage in Higbee, MO.
+Just before Christmas, a group of Silver Oak employees, representing accounting, hospitality and winemaking, joined Silver Oak President Tony LeBlanc to visit The Oak Cooperage in Higbee, MO.
 Tony worked with our hospitality team to prepare his grandmother’s special meatballs and pasta sauce for an early Christmas lunch.
 The cooperage hosted a holiday open house attended by much of the town and our vendors throughout the area.

 But I tagged along on this trip for a more specific purpose.
 Silver Oak initially invested in the cooperage in 2001 and in the spring of 2015, we had the opportunity to acquire the other half as our partner approached retirement.
 It’s very rare for a winery to have this level of vertical integration and be “hands-on” in the barrel making process.
 There are a few wineries in France that make their own barrels, and it has been done with mixed results here in the US, but never has a winery focused solely on American Oak barrels, and, more pointedly, coopering, forestry and milling all in the same region.